Meet the Heroes Who Fight Dog Cancer Without a Veterinary License

 Just like doctors have nurses, veterinarians have veterinary technicians.
 And just like nurses do most of the “hands-on” care for human patients, veterinary techs do most of the “hands-on” care for dogs.

-Veterinary technicians provide nursing care of all kinds and help bridge the gap between client and veterinarian.
+Veterinary technicians provide nursing care and help bridge the gap between the client and the veterinarian.
 And they are needed more than ever.

-According to the American Veterinary Medical Association (AVMA) the percentage of U.S. households that own at least one dog increased from 38% to 45% between 2016 and 2020.1 With more pets needing care, many veterinary hospitals are utilizing veterinary technicians like never before to maintain standards of patient care.
+According to the American Veterinary Medical Association (AVMA), the percentage of U.S. households that own at least one dog increased from 38% to 45% between 2016 and 2020.1 With more pets needing care, many veterinary hospitals are utilizing veterinary technicians more often to maintain standards of patient care.

 Veterinary technicians complete a two-year collegiate-level training program and then must pass a national exam to obtain licensing credentials.

 Not all states have the same requirements for vet techs.
-Some states specify in their State Practice Act what tasks a vet tech can legally perform.
+Some states specify what tasks a vet tech can legally perform in their State Practice Act.
 Those tasks are then protected – meaning that only individuals with the proper training are legally allowed to perform those tasks.
-This helps to protect your dog by ensuring that the technician can perform medical tasks safely and effectively.
+This helps to protect your dog by ensuring the technician can perform medical tasks safely and effectively.

 Other states allow for on-the-job training, which can be inconsistent.
 These individuals may or may not be able to get credentials.

 Not sure what the rules are in your state?
-The American Association of Veterinary State Boards provides a list of regulated and non-regulated states and jurisdictions as well as the credentials that a technician can carry in your state.
+The American Association of Veterinary State Boards lists regulated and non-regulated states and jurisdictions and the credentials a technician can carry in your state.

 Veterinary Technician Specialists